The Victor-Victrola Page

 To get an idea of the true market price vs. what most sellers unrealistically expect to yield from the sale of their machines, the reader is encouraged to log into Ebay and run a search on "Victrola XI".
 Again, this was the most popular model Victor made, and tens of thousands of them are still around.
 You will likely find listings with starting prices ranging from $50.00 to over $1,000.00.
 Some will be very nice originals, others have been incorrectly restored.
 Some will have been stripped down to bare wood, while a few may have been converted into fish tanks or curio cabinets.
 However, none of these individual listings will provide the reader with valid information on the actual value of a Victrola XI with a "GOOD" original finish.
 Based on analysis we did back in 2017-2018, the average Ebay starting price for an XI was a whopping $405.89.
 This was presumably what the average seller presumes their machine is worth.
 Of the 243 Ebay XI listings we 'audited' during that time, less than 5% of the machines actually sold at any price, and those that did sell averaged at a closing price of $114.36.
 That's about the correct average market value for a large population of XI machines in vastly different conditions.
 However, the highest single sale price during that period was $245.50, meaning that the nicest XI that actually sold during that timeframe brought a price which was almost 72% less than most sellers had hoped to achieve!
 This indicates that seller expectations for this model are greatly inflated; it also reflects what actual buyers are willing to pay for a common model like the XI.
 Looking at the mean (average) of completed sales is the only way to begin the process of determining a true market value.

 There are thousands of retail sources for phonographs; these include antique stores, thrift shops, flea markets, swap meets, etc. As with Ebay, asking prices will be all over the map, and will mean absolutely nothing in determining the worth of your phonograph.
 Machines will often sit unsold for months and years, and the few that do sell may be purchased by unwitting shoppers who have no clue about what they are buying and the true market worth.
 In addition, most sellers are equally clueless about antique phonographs; they have no idea if their machines are original and correct than does the poor uniformed shopper who may pay a 300% retail-store price premium for a common Victrola that catches their fancy.
-Unless you own a retail store (and are VERY patient in moving inventory), don't expect to come anywhere close to realizing typical retail 'asking' prices, as virtually all of these are greatly over-valued.
-And most of them never sell at the posted prices.
+Unless you own a retail store (and are VERY patient in moving inventory), don't expect to come anywhere close to realizing typical retail 'asking' prices.
+And most machines never sell at the posted prices.

 There are reliable antique phonograph dealers across the country who specialize in phonographs, who will guarantee authenticity, and who will provide the buyer with a good warranty; consequently, their prices will be significantly higher than will be found for machines being sold 'as-is' at auctions and estate sales.
 These specialized retail operations must locate and purchase high-quality examples, perform clean-up and needed repairs, and give the buyer a good warranty; don't expect to realize those prices when you sell your phonograph on Ebay.